-In section 2.6, extend the first paragraph to cover double bracket conditional command extensions.
-After "Not all expansions are performed on every word, as explained in the following sections" add "and in section 2.9.x Conditional commands Double Bracket Expressions".
+In section 2.6, extend the first paragraph to cover conditional command extensions.
+After "Not all expansions are performed on every word, as explained in the following sections" add "and in section 2.9.x Conditional commands".

-In section 2.9, add a new third-level subsection "Conditional command" Double bracket expressions" after the "function definition" section, e.g., as a new 2.9.6: Reviewers' Note: David Korn suggests the new section should be called "Conditional Command" (with consequent changes to the text).
+In section 2.9, add a new third-level subsection "Conditional command" after the "function definition" section, e.g., as a new 2.9.6:

-DOUBLE BRACKET EXPRESSIONS CONDITIONAL COMMAND
+CONDITIONAL COMMAND